Stena Europe: Early career

-In 1988, MS Kronprinsessan Victoria was sent for rebuilding to make her more suitable for use on the Oslo - Fredrikshavn route, this involved building more cabins which saw an accommodation block added on the top deck.
-MS Kronprisessan Victoria was renamed MS Stena Saga prior to entering service on the Oslo - Fredrikshavn route.
+In 1988, Kronprinsessan Victoria was sent for rebuilding to make her more suitable for use on the Oslo - Fredrikshavn route, this involved building more cabins which saw an accommodation block added on the top deck.
+Kronprisessan Victoria was renamed Stena Saga prior to entering service on the Oslo - Fredrikshavn route.

 The vessel was transferred to the Hook of Holland - Harwich route in 1994.
-MS Stena Saga was refitted prior to transfer; this mainly involved removing the accommodation block that was added to the top deck in 1988.
-The vessel was then renamed MS Stena Europe.
-Following the introduction of the HSS Stena Discovery on the Hook of Holland - Harwich route in June 1997, the MS Stena Europe was withdrawn from the route.
-She was transferred to Stena Line's subsidiary Lion Ferry as MS Lion Europe entering service on the Karlskrona - Gdynia route.
+Stena Saga was refitted prior to transfer; this mainly involved removing the accommodation block that was added to the top deck in 1988.
+The vessel was then renamed Stena Europe.
+Following the introduction of the Stena Discovery on the Hook of Holland - Harwich route in June 1997, the Stena Europe was withdrawn from the route.
+She was transferred to Stena Line's subsidiary Lion Ferry as Lion Europe entering service on the Karlskrona - Gdynia route.
 In 1998 all Lion Ferry routes and vessel were transferred to the Stena Line banner.
 Following this she reverted to the name Stena Europe.
 Between 1997 and 2001, she served on Stena Line's Karlskrona - Gdynia route.

 Transfer to the Irish Sea

-In late 2001 Stena Line announced that the Koningin Beatrix and MS Stena Europe would swap routes in early 2002.
-In January 2002 MS Stena Europe entered the City Shipyard at Gothenburg to undergo a GBP4.5 million refit.
+In late 2001 Stena Line announced that the Koningin Beatrix and Stena Europe would swap routes in early 2002.
+In January 2002 Stena Europe entered the City Shipyard at Gothenburg to undergo a GBP4.5 million refit.
 All the main passenger lounges were refurbished and the cabins installed on the upper vehicle deck in 1982 were removed returning the latter to something like their original state.
 With freight capacity fully restored the vessel is once again very much a day ferry.
 Following berthing trials the MS Stena Europe entered service on its new route on 13 March 2002.